Periodic Floer homology and Seiberg-Witten Floer cohomology: Deforming the map and the almost complex structure

-\paragraph{\it Part 4.
-The modified almost complex structure \(J'\).} The next lemma describes a modified version of the given almost complex structure, \(J\); this is to go with the modified version of \(\ff\) provided by Lemma~\ref{lem: 2.1} and the modified version of \(\partial_t\) provided by Lemma~\ref{lem: 2.2}.
+The next lemma describes a modified version of the given almost complex structure, \(J\); this is to go with the modified version of \(\ff\) provided by Lemma~\ref{lem: 2.1} and the modified version of \(\partial_t\) provided by Lemma~\ref{lem: 2.2}.

 \begin{lemma} Given an integer \(N\), there exists \(\kappa > 1\) with the following significance: Fix \(\delta < \kappa ^{-1}\) and let \(\ff'\) denote a map given by Lemma~\ref{lem: 2.1}.
 Define \(\partial _{t'}\) from \(\ff'\) as done subsequent to Lemma~\ref{lem: 2.2}.
 Then there is an almost complex structure, \(J'\), on \(T(\bbR \times M)\) with the properties listed below. \begin{itemize} \item \(J'\partial _{s} = \partial _{t'}\) \item \(J'\) is tamed by \(ds \wedge dt + w _{\ff}\). \item Fix \(\gamma \in \Lambda _{N}\) and extend Lemma~\ref{lem: 2.2}'s map \(\varphi_\gamma \) as a map